 Please note booking is essential.

-The venue will change due to the weather, full details will be given on booking.
-The £5 charge covers coffee and cake.
+The venue may change due to the weather, full details will be given on booking.

 I do hope you can join us, for fun, connection and joy in Nature.